top of page

 The French editions follow a similar trajectory as the Italian:

-Earlier editions used the Eric Rohmann artwork, and just as in Italy, when, more recently, original covers were produced they too employed an artist already utilised in the English-language market.
+Earlier editions used the Eric Rohmann artwork, and just as in Italy, more recent editions use original artwork from an artist already used on UK editions:

-For the below 2017 editions publisher Gallimard Jeunesse used art by UK artist Chris Wormell, whose work currently adorns the standard paperbacks in that territory of both His Dark Materials and The Book of Dust, as well as his being the artist for the illustrated editions of the first trilogy.
+For the below 2017 editions publisher Gallimard Jeunesse used art by UK artist Chris Wormell.
+Wormell's work currently adorns the standard paperbacks in that territory of both His Dark Materials and The Book of Dust, and he is also the artist of the illustrated editions (published both in the UK and the US).

-France also have their own editions for the Book of Dust books.
-I don't think these are by Chris Wormell, but I think the illustrator has been selected for a similar aesthetic and I appreciate how they match in while having their own vibe.
-The shared composition of having the protagonist/s placed centrally and heading straight for the viewer gives a great propulsive feel.
+France also has its own editions for the Book of Dust books, for which it also commissioned Chris Wormell.
+I like how the compositional theme of having the protagonist/s placed centrally and heading straight for the viewer gives a powerful propulsive feel.

 Spain